imDarshanGK/Leetcode-Python/README.md

           Input: x = 10
           Output: false
           Explanation: Reads 01 from right to left.
 Therefore it is not a palindrome.

+Example 4:

+          Input: x = 434
+          Output: true
+          Explanation: 434 reads as 434 from left to right and from right to left.

 # Leetcode Roman to integer
 Leetcode Roman to integer